neomatrixcode/qemu-raspberrypi/README.md

 # quemu-rasberrypi
-This repository contains the script and files needed to run a rasberry pi 3b on windows
+This repository contains the script and files needed to run a rasberry pi 3b